imyangao/labelingVarioScaleMaps/README.md

 # Labeling Vario-Scale Maps

 This repository provides necessary components for generating, processing, and evaluating label anchors for vario-scale maps.
-It includes the computation of label anchor points for geometries, label trace IDs for label trajectories, evaluation metrics, and export JSON files for visualization labels on the web.
+It includes the computation of label anchor points for geometries, label trace IDs for label line trajectories, evaluation metrics, and export JSON files for visualization labels on the web.

 ## Overview